 Without the heat from chillies, Thai cooking simply would not be the same.
 They are so important that Thai shops sell at least eight distinct varieties, varying from the small, hot prik kee nu (Capsicum frutescens) – which translates as ‘mouse dropping chilli’ – to the larger, milder prik yawk (C. annuum).

 Culinary purists striving for authenticity can try extracting seed from shop-bought chillies, but there is a slight risk of importing seed-borne diseases into the garden, and it may be safer to buy seeds and plants from a reputable source.

 Fortunately, chillies do not have to be ‘strictly Thai’ to work in a recipe.
-The variety Hungarian Hot Wax is a good substitute when a larger, vegetable type chilli is needed, while Super Chile, Rooster Spur and Tabasco are both ideal when small-fruited, pungent chillies are required.
+The variety Hungarian Hot Wax is a good substitute when a larger, vegetable type chilli is needed, while Super Tramp, Rooster Spur and Tabasco are ideal when small-fruited, pungent chillies are required.